LibraryOfCongress/api.congress.gov/Documentation/BillEndpoint.md

 Parent container for titles associated with the bill or resolution.
 A title may be an [official title](https://www.congress.gov/help/legislative-glossary#glossary_officialtitle), a [short title](https://www.congress.gov/help/legislative-glossary#glossary_shorttitle), or a [popular title](https://www.congress.gov/help/legislative-glossary#glossary_populartitle).
 A `<titles>` element may include the following children:
 - `<item>`
   - Container for a title associated with the bill or resolution.
-An `<item>` element may include the following children:
+An `<item>` element is repeatable and may include the following children:
     - `<titleType>` (e.g. Short Title(s) as Passed House)
       - A short description of the type of title associated with the bill or resolution.
     - `<title>` (e.g. Postal service Reform Act of 2022)